iqlab-africa/starter-example/README.md

 # starter-example
-Example repo to help document steps for automating build-test-deploy for projects
+Example Robocorp bot that searches for sports videos and sends the results to a backend